jerrytigerxu/AVT-VC-DBMS/DBMS/Alpha/README.md

 ## Steps
 - ~~A - Create full-blown test of functionality on AVT experimental branch for others to play around with (12/9)~~
+- ~~B - Figure out what to do with the current price list generation workflow (originally using Canva) (12/10-12)~~
-- B - Figure out how to update Canva price lists dynamically (having Airtable be the central hub for all CRUD operations that affect everything else) OR even forgo Canva entirely and just generate price lists directly from the Airtable data (HTML and CSS within a PDF template) (12/10-12)
+  - Solution for generating the price lists - Generate the price lists directly from Airtable (or through a process of improving the styling - HTML/CSS in a PDF template)
+Benefits: complete ownership/control, scalability, reduced manual effort, improved accuracy, enhanced consistency, improved sustainability, long-term efficiency
 - C - Recreate Airtable integration functionality on SO staging site (two full stock product tables) (12/11-13)
-- D - Plan out full implementation with the approval of the marketing team and others (12/13)
+- D - Plan out full implementation (including the price list generation component) with the approval of the marketing team and others (12/13)